 Make them aware of the most common symptoms.
 Make them aware if showing any signs they must stay at home, self-isolate and monitor symptoms.

-Consider installing Covid-19 hygiene reminders in forms of posters etc.
+Consider installing Covid-19 hygiene reminders in form of posters etc.

 Consider communal spaces like meeting rooms whether they are a safe place or should not be in use, or severely restricted.